 - Make a plan with your doctor to monitor for symptoms

 - Have a plan with your loved ones or caregiver if you or they get sick

 - Have the medications you rely on and order any you need in advance (to be delivered, if possible)

 - Ask a friend or family member to shop for groceries for you

 - Wash your hands (20 seconds with soap and water) even more often if you are exposed to others

 For healthcare workers on the frontline of the COVID-19 pandemic, a study from Cantonal Hospital St. Gallen in Switzerland reported that workers who wore a respirator mask had a 21% likelihood of infection versus those with surgical masks who had a 35% likelihood of infection.
 However the study did not infer causality, so there isn’t concrete evidence that respirator masking policies should be stricter, but healthcare workers at risk could benefit from wearing respirators while caring for their patients with SARS-CoV-2.

 What should I do if I develop symptoms?

-If you develop more than one of the symptoms listed above, call your doctor.
+If you have symptoms that worry you, call your doctor whether or not you test positive.
 If you have severe symptoms, such as difficulty breathing, persistent chest pain or pressure, confusion or inability to awaken, or blueish color in the lips or face, you need to call 911.
 Tell the 911 operator that you think you have COVID-19 so the responders can take the necessary precautions to protect themselves.

 - Stay home, unless you need essential medical care